Some of the below information is in PDF format

 The law requires that a claim be filed

 within one year of the date of the Tax Collector's recording of the deed to the purchaser.
 By law, we cannot accept claims after one year from the recording date, nor can we begin the claim review process until one year has passed from the recording date.
+The Tax Collector will attempt to notify all known Parties of Interest who have a right to file a claim for Excess proceeds.

 How is the priority of claims determined?